-This year, the summer school will be held from 24 July to 2 August and will focus on the theme “Exploration of the giant planets and their systems".
-Applications should be submitted before 31 March, 2012.
+This year, the summer school will be held from 16 to 25 July and will focus on the theme “Space Weather: Science, Missions and Systems".
+Applications should be submitted before 31 March, 2013.

 Held annually since 1975, the Alpbach Summer School enjoys a long tradition in providing in-depth teaching on different topics of space science and technology with the aim of advancing the training and working experience of European graduates, post-graduate students, young scientists and engineers.

 The purpose of the summer school is to foster the practical application of knowledge derived from lectures, to develop organisational and team-work skills and to encourage creativity.
 Teams will compete to design the best project, judged by an independent jury of experts.
 The teams themselves are responsible for the selection of the subject of the project and for the team structure and working methods.

 The Summer School Alpbach 2013 will address innovative mission concepts to study space weather.
 Space weather is the term used for describing a range of environmental phenomena, primarily in near-Earth space, but also at relatively low altitude that adversely affect all satellites in near-Earth and geostationary orbits and, more rarely, ground-based infrastructures sensitive to induced currents such as electrical power networks or pipelines.
 The origin of potentially damaging space weather events is the Sun.
 Potentially damaging space weather phenomena are caused both by direct radiation and by the very complex interaction of the Earth's magnetosphere with Coronal Mass Ejections, disturbances that propagate from the Sun after solar eruptions.